mukhtar-github/react-advanced/README.md

 #### Simple useState Counter Example

-We're going to show case how to setup a functional update form.
+We're going to show case how to setup a simple Counter update form.
 In the previous examples, we've been using the value update form.

 ```javascript
 import React, { useState } from 'react';